 '(org-verbatim ((t (:inherit (shadow fixed-pitch)))))

 '(variable-pitch ((t (:weight light :height 180 :family "Source Sans Pro")))))

 Setting up the package system

-use-package package.
+org-mode, see below).
 As this is not bundled yet with Emacs, the first thing we do is install it by hand.
 All other packages are then declaratively installed and configured with

 use-package.
 This makes it possible to fully bootstrap Emacs using only this config file, everything else is downloaded, installed and configured automatically.